malazad/Tor-with-spoofing/README.md

     i) the onion service's URL.
     ii) The IP address of the 2nd guard node.

-The 2nd gurad node knows the client's IP address.
+The 2nd guard node knows the client's IP address.

 The onion server knows nothing about the client and the 2nd guard node.